 He is survived by his loving wife Waldine Mary Breeden; three children, son Charles and wife Dinah Breeden, daughter Dorothy Breeden, son Brian Breeden.
 Two grandchildren; grandson James and wife Amanda Breeden, granddaughter Valerie Breeden; two great-grandchildren, Riley and Kennedy Breeden, and nephew Robert Davis.

 He was preceded in death by his parents Ollie and Beulah Breeden, his sister Dorothy Inez Breeden Davis and granddaughter Ashley Breeden.

 In lieu of flowers, memorial contributions may be made to the Smithville Public Library or the local animal shelter of your choice.

-To plant a tree in memory of Bobby Ray Breeden, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Bobby Ray Breeden, please visit our floral store.

 Friends of Bastrop County Animal Shelter